Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Quantum wavefunction near Schwarzschild black hole

 \subsection{Attractive force by potential}

 In the next section, we will discuss a genuine ``black hole hydrogen atom,'' namely, a negatively charged particle trapped by a positively charged black hole.
 Before discussing this truly ideal situation, we first consider a simpler setup, i.e., a particle subject to a hypothetical attractive potential in the Schwarzschild geometry.
-We assume that there is the potential $V = - \frac{e^2}{r}$ producing an electric-like attractive force.
-We here employ the unit $4 \pi \varepsilon_0 = 1$ and $e$ is the charge of the particle.
+We stress that the Schwarzschild black hole cannot support a static electric potential in the strict sense.
+A charged source would inevitably change the Schwarzschild geometry to the one for the Reissner--Nordstr\"{o}m solution.
+However, before proceeding to the rigorous treatment of the case in the next section, we first examine this setting as a simplified toy model to find the effects of the curved background on the hydrogenlike potential.
+This setup is justified by introducing a small probe charge to the Schwarzschild black hole and ignoring its backreaction to the geometry.
+We assume that there is the potential $V = - \frac{e^2}{r}$ producing an electriclike attractive force.
+We here employ the unit $4 \pi \varepsilon_0 = 1$, and $e$ is the charge of the particle.
 We call this electron in the following.
-This setup gives a simple model for the hydrogen atom near the black hole.
 The equation in the radial direction is given by